thedarkmodcommunity/models/darkmod/lights/non-extinguishable/streetlamps/streetlamp_with_signs/README.md

 ## Details
 - a TDM street lamp with attached street signs
-- the actual street names in the preview image are just an example.
-Customise 'lamp_sign_UV.jpg' to add your own names.
+- The street names in the preview image are just an example.
+Customise 'hits_streetsign.tga' with your own street names.
+Use 'lamp_sign_UV.jpg' as a guide for placement.

 ## Preview image
 ![alt text](lamp_ex.jpg "lamp")